-- (i) This Agreement shall commence operation from the 7th day after the Agreement is approved by the Fair Work Commission ("FWC") and shall remain in force until 30th June 2020. - (ii) This Agreement shall continue to operate until it is cancelled, varied or replaced in accordance with the provisions of the Fair Work Act 2009. - (iii) Negotiations for the replacement of this Agreement shall begin at least four months prior to the expiration date.
+- (i) This Agreement shall commence operation and apply to the Employer, NSWNMA and employees employed at the time, from the 7th day after the Agreement is approved by the Fair Work Commission ("FWC") and shall remain in force until 30th June2026. - (ii) This Agreement shall continue to operate until it is cancelled, varied or replaced in accordance with the provisions of the Fair Work Act 2009. - (iii) Negotiations for the replacement of this Agreement shall begin at least four months prior to the expiration date.